gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 	...
 ````

-We here see how, rather than sending data into `base_complementer`, we instead send a generator object (`fa_reader`), that `base_complementer` will iterate over, as soon as we start iterating over the latter.
+We see here how, rather than sending data into `base_complementer`, we instead send a generator object (`fa_reader`), that `base_complementer` will iterate over as soon as we start iterating over the latter.

-So when executing the main loop in `main()`, it will step by step drive our little pipeline consisting of three parts; a (FASTA) reader, a base complementer generator function and a print-statement at the end.
+So when executing the main loop in `main()`, it will step by step drive our little pipeline consisting of three parts; a (FASTA) reader, a base complementer generator function, and a print-statement at the end.

-Again, the lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary aggregates (lists or dicts) of lines building up between the components, which means the program needs to use very little memory during the process.
+Again, the lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary lists or dicts building up between the components.
+This means the program needs to use very little memory during the process.

 ## The Generator pattern in Go

-Coming into Go, the author was highly intrigued by all the powerful concurrency patterns made possible in this language, elaborated in blog posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).
+Coming into Go the author was intrigued by all the powerful concurrency patterns made possible in the language, elaborated in posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).

 Even more interestingly, the simple and straight-forward generator pattern in Python was easy to implement in Go too, as shown in [Rob Pike's Go Concurrency pattern slides](https://talks.golang.org/2012/concurrency.slide#25), and also [listed on this site](http://www.golangpatterns.info/concurrency/generators).